PadmarajBhat/Cloud/Architecting with Google Compute Engine.md

                   * 2nd firewall may be invoked when there is health check from those ips.
               * if there were only 1 firewall then it would have been invoked for all the health checks.
                 * would this mean that health check requests will be queued along with other requests in the firewall ?

+         * health check enables the load balancer to determine if one zone is slow in response or not.
+However, in our case, CPU should not be busy and health check should always succeed.
+            * Then why does the load balancer toggle between 2 instance groups ?
+            * If there was one more instance group, would load balancer choose round robin fashion to route?